rtCamp/docs.rtcamp.com/rtmedia/features/shortcodes/uploader-shortcode/index.markdown

 This provides the unique id of the context.
 For custom contexts, the database table and the id column have to be registered via code.

-album_id
+### album_id

 Specifies the album that the media must be uploaded to.
-If not specified the media will be added to the default 'Wall Posts' album. privacy
+If not specified the media will be added to the default 'Wall Posts' album.

+### privacy

 Sets the privacy level of the uploaded file.
 If the user has set a default privacy, it will default to that.
-Else, it defaults to the sitewide privacy media_type
+Else, it defaults to the site wide privacy.

+### media_type

 Type of media (photo, video, music ) to be uploaded using the shortcode. rtMedia PRO users can also specify media type as "document" or "other" for document and other media types as required.